IntersectMBO/plutus/doc/tutorials/basic-apps.rst

    :start-after: BLOCK1
    :end-before: BLOCK2

-``SplitData`` describes the two recipients of the funds, and the total amount of the funds denoted in Ada.
+``SplitData`` describes the two recipients of the funds, and the total amount of the funds denoted in ada.

 You are using the ``PubKeyHash`` type to identify the recipients.
 When making the payment you can use the hashes to create two public key outputs.